 - Support Services (e.g., Governance, Finance, Communications): These programs are essential both in supporting the departments that deliver direct services and in providing administrative oversight in running the business of the Corporation.

 During development of the operating and capital budgets, Council has some flexibility for reallocating or reprioritizing funds between programs and services to address emerging issues.
 Given these limits on discretion and the financial realities of limiting tax increases to residents, it is difficult to address all these issues or to implement significant changes from year to year.
+For information regarding the 2018 budget breakdown, see our Budget 2018 Budget Highlights.

-As real example, here’s how 2017 revenues and expenditures were allocated:
+This is how 2017 revenues and expenditures were allocated:

 Where the money comes from- Operating Budget 2017